dfamonteiro/blog/blog/content/posts/f1nigami.md

 [^1]: Ok I might be slightly exagerating, but don't let facts get in the way of a good story!

-## The hunt for a good scorigami statistic for Formula 1
+## The hunt for a good Scorigami statistic for Formula 1

 Formula 1 is very different from NFL, and that means that we need to put more thought into what a F1 scorigami should look like.